kyma-incubator/compass/components/gateway/README.md

 # Gateway

-Gateway exposes GraphQL API.
+The Gateway exposes GraphQL API.

 ## Development

-After introducing changes in GraphQL schema, execute a `gqlgen.sh` script.
+After you introduce changes in the GraphQL schema, run the `gqlgen.sh` script.
-To run a Gateway, execute the following command:
+To run the Gateway, use the following command:

 ```
 go run cmd/main.go
 ```

-GraphQL API playground is available at `localhost:3000` address.
+The GraphQL API playground is available at `localhost:3000`.